ARM-software/arm-trusted-firmware/docs/porting-guide.md

     Defines the base address in non-secure DRAM where BL2 loads the BL3-3 binary image.
 Must be aligned on a page-size boundary.

-If the BL3-2 image is supported by the platform, the following constants must be defined as well:
+If a BL3-2 image is supported by the platform, the following constants must also be defined:

-*   **#define : TSP_SEC_MEM_BASE**

-    Defines the base address of the secure memory used by the BL3-2 image on the platform.

-*   **#define : TSP_SEC_MEM_SIZE**
+*   **#define : BL32_IMAGE_NAME**

-    Defines the size of the secure memory used by the BL3-2 image on the platform.
+    Name of the BL3-2 binary image on the host file-system.
+This name is used by BL2 to load BL3-2 into secure memory from platform storage.

 *   **#define : BL32_BASE**

     Defines the base address in secure memory where BL2 loads the BL3-2 binary image.
-Must be inside the secure memory identified by `TSP_SEC_MEM_BASE` and `TSP_SEC_MEM_SIZE` constants.
-Must also be aligned on a page-size boundary.
+Must be aligned on a page-size boundary.

 *   **#define : BL32_LIMIT**

     Defines the maximum address that the BL3-2 image can occupy.

+If the Test Secure-EL1 Payload (TSP) instantiation of BL3-2 is supported by the platform, the following constants must also be defined:

+*   **#define : TSP_SEC_MEM_BASE**

+    Defines the base address of the secure memory used by the TSP image on the platform.
+This must be at the same address or below `BL32_BASE`.

+*   **#define : TSP_SEC_MEM_SIZE**

-Must be inside the secure memory identified by `TSP_SEC_MEM_BASE` and `TSP_SEC_MEM_SIZE` constants.
+    Defines the size of the secure memory used by the BL3-2 image on the platform. `TSP_SEC_MEM_BASE` and `TSP_SEC_MEM_SIZE` must fully accomodate the memory required by the BL3-2 image, defined by `BL32_BASE` and `BL32_LIMIT`.

+*   **#define : TSP_IRQ_SEC_PHY_TIMER**

+    Defines the ID of the secure physical generic timer interrupt used by the TSP's interrupt handling code.

 If the platform port uses the IO storage framework, the following constants must also be defined: